bigjosh/gomspace-a3200-missing-manual/README.md

     https://github.com/bigjosh/gomspace-a3200-missing-manual/blob/main/programming%20gomspace%20A3200%20with%20an%20AVR%20Dragon%20under%20Windows.md

+    Note that this assumes that you already have a suitable flash image ready to program into the module.
+If you do not have one, then maybe ask gomspace to give you one.

     If you absolutely can not use windows or can not get your hands on one of the proper Atmel programmers, here are steps to get it working with the gomspace-supplied
     HS3 JTAG programmer, but I warn you that this tool chain was very flakely for me and I really strongly do not recommend it...